umut-com/QR-Code-Generator/README.md

 # qr_code

-You can create and download qr code for vCard.
+You can create and download qr code for vCard with Flutter

 ## Getting Started